-Current research: Julia is doing a PhD on the experiences of ‘self’ and ‘health’ amongst people undertaking and overseeing clozapine treatment for chronic schizophrenia in Australia and the UK.
+Current research: Julia’s PhD is on the experiences of people undertaking and overseeing clozapine treatment for chronic schizophrenia in Australia and the UK.

-TFS: Julia is co-editor and regular contributor to The Familiar Strange blog, and regular contributor to the podcast.
-She also manages our website content.
+TFS: Julia is our website Content Manager, Co-Editor and regular contributor to The Familiar Strange blog, and regular contributor to the podcast.